Johanna Gustavsson: Professional career

-In 2022, Gustavsson took her game to a new level, and finished runner-up in 3 of her first 9 LET starts.
+In 2022, Gustavsson took her game to a new level, and finished runner-up in three of her first nine LET starts.
 In March, she was joint runner-up with Kristýna Napoleaová behind Georgia Hall at the 2022 Saudi Ladies International.
 In May, she was solo runner-up behind Maja Stark at the Women's NSW Open in Australia, and again at the Aramco Team Series – Bangkok, 3 strokes behind Manon De Roey.
-The run left her in second spot in the LET Order of Merit, behind only her compatriot Maja Stark.
+The run left her in third spot in the LET Order of Merit at the end of the season, behind only her compatriots Linn Grant and Maja Stark, completing a Swedish podium sweep.

-She captained the winning team at the Aramco Team Series – New York, and together with Jessica Karlsson and Karolin Lampert won by one stroke ahead of a team captained by Nelly Korda.
+She captained the winning team at the 2022 Aramco Team Series – New York, and together with Jessica Karlsson and Karolin Lampert won by a stroke ahead of a team captained by American Nelly Korda.

+In 2023, Gustavsson captured her maiden LET victory in September at the Lacoste Ladies Open de France.
+She finished seventh on the Race to Costa del Sol and was named LET Player of the Year at the end of season awards.

+In 2024, she captained the runner-up team at the Aramco Team Series – Korea, finishing two strokes behind Danielle Kang's team, and tied for 4th at the Scandinavian Mixed, behind only Linn Grant, Calum Hill, and Sebastian Söderberg.

+At the end of 2025, Gustavsson announced her retirement, after ten seasons on the LET.

+Personal life

+Gustavsson married English golfer Alex Wrigley in 2022 and started playing under her married name, Johanna Wrigley, in 2025.